Multi-Factor Authentication (MFA) Implementation

 Bypasses and Why Implementation Matters

-MFA's greatest vulnerability is often not the technology itself but the implementation around it.
+Implementation failures, not technology failures, account for the majority of MFA bypasses, including insecure backup codes, weak help desk verification, and legacy protocols that skip MFA entirely.
 Legacy protocols that don't support MFA remain in use.
 Backup codes get stored insecurely.
 Help desk processes allow users to bypass MFA with weak identity verification.
 Social engineering convinces users to share their authenticator app or provide MFA codes to someone claiming to be support staff.
 Legacy access methods—perhaps a shared credential for a specific service—become a way to sidestep MFA.

 These are implementation failures, not technology failures.
 The hardware and protocols work as designed.
 But they're deployed in an environment with legacy systems, operational pressures, and human beings who make decisions based on convenience and trust.
 A determined attacker or a motivated insider can often find the gap in the implementation even when MFA is technically in place.